 RFID Tags or Barcode Labels - Which is the Better Asset Tag Solution?

-RFID tags or barcode labels?
+RFID Tags or barcode labels?
 It's the age-old question and depending on who you ask and what their relationship is to that particular tracking technology you will probably get a different answer.
 Our answer - it depends.
-There truly are many different factors that need to be considered when selecting a tracking technology.
+There truly are many different factors that need to be considered when selecting a tracking technology such as RFID Tags.

 For example, consider the material composition of the item being tracked.
 Assuming we are talking about passive UHF if the asset has a metal surface or contains liquid this will impact the readability.
 Barcode, on the other hand, is surface independent.
 Surface contour is another factor.
 Unlike RFID, barcode tags and labels can conform to curved surfaces.
 Environmental factors are also key.
 Heat, UV exposure, abrasion and chemicals may impair RFID while barcode tags can be designed to resist harsh environments.